Kilt, Black Watch tartan

 Kilt hose

 Many overknees are making the perfect kilt socks.
 These are from H&M. They are by far more durable than any original kilt socks I have ever worn.
-Actually, since probably ten years, my kilt socks have been such overknees socks!
+Actually, since probably ten years, my preferred kilt socks have been such overknees socks!

 Garters